-We may sell the securities or the selling stockholders named herein may sell their common stock from time to time pursuant to underwritten public offerings, negotiated transactions, block trades or a combination of these methods.
-We may sell the securities or the selling stockholders may sell their common stock, separately or together:
+We may sell the securities from time to time pursuant to underwritten public offerings, negotiated transactions, block trades or a combination of these methods.
+We may sell the securities separately or together:

 - through one or more underwriters or dealers in a public offering and sale by them;

 - through agents; and/or

 - directly to one or more purchasers.